theyoucheng/AIRepair/README.md

 ```bash
 python train_baseline.py --net_type nettype --dataset dataset --saved_path path
 ```
-+nettype The structure and the neuron type in the model.
++ nettype The structure and the neuron type in the model.
 You can choose: ResNet, MNIST and F-MNIST.
 For ResNet models, it will train ResNet18, ResNet34 and ResNet50.

-+dataset The dataset used to train the model.
++ dataset The dataset used to train the model.
 Currently ACAS Xu, MNIST, F-MNIST, CIFAR-10 and CIFAR-100 are available.

-+saved_path The folder that you save the trained models, which will be used in repairing later.
++ saved_path The folder that you save the trained models, which will be used in repairing later.

 Example: